 If you don't know much about Hikvision, it is high-time to educate yourself on what it means to buy their security cameras and NVRs.
 Hangzhou Hikvision Digital Technology Co., Ltd.is owned by the Chinese government, and the U.S. government has in the past placed the manufacturer and supplier of video surveillance equipment under sanctions.
 In March of this year, the FCC (Federal Communications Commission) stated that Hikvision equipment and services “pose an unacceptable risk to U.S. national security”.

 It has been reported that Hikvision supplies “thousands of cameras that monitor mosques, schools, and concentration camps in Xinjiang”.
 The European Union has banned any Hikvision products from being used on any of the parliament's premises, due to the unacceptable risk that the manufacturer “contributing to serious human rights abuses”.
 Furthermore, in June 2021 South Korea banned their products for one year and the Indian Navy has destroyed and replaced their existing Hikvision security cameras.

-IPMV.com who reported on the current security vulnerability, has long been critical of Hikvision.
-They claim that the Chinese Central Government created and control the company.
+IPMV.com, who reported on the current security vulnerability, has long been critical of Hikvision.
+They claim that the Chinese Central Government created and controls the company.
 They also conclude that Hikvision is all too keen to obscure that fact.
 The choice whether you buy their products is yours, but keep these few paragraphs in the back of your mind when you do so.